 Why SKU Classification Changes Everything

 Without classification, most operations managers apply equal attention to unequal problems.
 They reorder every SKU on the same cycle.
 They count all SKUs with the same frequency.
 They negotiate with suppliers for all products using the same urgency.
-The result is that critical SKUs receive the same treatment as insignificant ones — which means your best items are under-managed and your worst items are over-resourced.
+The result is that critical SKUs receive the same treatment as insignificant ones.
+Your best items are under-managed and your worst items are over-resourced.

-In most operations, 10–20% of SKUs generate 70–80% of revenue.
+In most operations, 10 to 20 percent of SKUs generate 70 to 80 percent of revenue.
 Those are your A items.
 They are your business.
 Every operational decision should protect them first.

 How to Classify Your SKUs in 10 Minutes